sonatype-nexus-community/undefined-css-variable-checker/npm-package/README.md

 ### Functions

 #### checkInlineStyles
-This function checks all HTML `style` attributes present on the page for uses of undefined CSS custom properties.
+This function checks all HTML `style` attributes present on the page for uses of undefined CSS variables.
 The objects which it returns contain the following fields:

 <dl>
   <dt>variable</dt>
-  <dd>The name of the undefined CSS custom property (aka variable) that was found</dd>
+  <dd>The name of the undefined CSS variable that was found</dd>
   <dt>element</dt>
-  <dd>the DOM element on which the custom property was used where it was found to be undefined</dd>
+  <dd>the DOM element on which the variable was used where it was found to be undefined</dd>
 </dl>

 #### checkStyleSheets
-This function checks all uses of CSS custom properties within stylesheets present on the page.
-For each custom property found, all elements matching the selector for that CSS block are checked to see whether the custom property is defined for that element.
+This function checks all uses of CSS variables within stylesheets present on the page.
+For each variable found, all elements matching the selector for that CSS block are checked to see whether the variable is defined for that element.
 The objects which it returns contain the following fields:

 <dl>
   <dt>variable</dt>
-  <dd>The name of the undefined CSS custom property (aka variable) that was found</dd>
+  <dd>The name of the undefined CSS variable that was found</dd>
   <dt>element</dt>
-  <dd>the DOM element on which the custom property was used where it was found to be undefined</dd>
+  <dd>the DOM element on which the variable was used where it was found to be undefined</dd>
   <dt>styleSheet</dt>
-  <dd>The styleSheet object for the stylesheet where the undefined property was found</dd>
+  <dd>The styleSheet object for the stylesheet where the undefined variable was found</dd>
   <dt>selector</dt>
-  <dd>The selector on the CSS block where the custom property was found</dd>
+  <dd>The selector on the CSS block where the variable was found</dd>
 </dl>

 #### checkAllStyles